Adjustable Rate–An interest rate that changes periodically in relation to an index. Payments may increase or decrease

 Transaction Fee–A fee which may be charged each time you draw on a home equity credit line.

 Underwriting–The process of verifying data and approving a loan.

 Variable Rate–An interest rate that changes periodically in relation to an index.
 Payments may increase or decrease accordingly.

 VA Loan–More appropriately termed “VA Insured Loan.”
 A loan for which the Veteran’s Administration insures the lender against losses the lender may incur due to your default.
 Available only to veterans possessing a Certificate of Eligibility.
 You can learn more about the VA Mortgage here.

 We would be happy to answer your questions about the FHA qualification requirements and assist you with your FHA home loan pre-approval.
-To expedite your request, please fill out the short information request form (located on the right side of your screen) an FHA Mortgage Specialist will contact you today.
-You can also call us 7 days a week/ 9am-8pm at 904.302.6060.
-See why FHA Mortgage Source is Florida’s leading resource for all Government home loans.
+To expedite your request, please fill out the short information request form to be contacted today.
+You can also call us 7 days a week at Ph: 800-743-7556

 Please be sure to visit our FHA News page here for the latest FHA home loan info.